tangentyh/notes-of-tan/javaNotes.md

      - loosely enforced guideline — by not permitting checked exceptions such as `IOException` to be thrown
      - like a call (fork) and return (join) from a parallel recursive function — `a.fork(); b.fork(); b.join(); a.join();` is likely to be substantially more efficient than `a.join(); b.join()`
      - task size rule of thumb — a task should perform more than 100 and less than 10000 basic computational steps
+   - dependency
+     - who fork who join -- parent thread must join all its forks
+     - unordered join -- forks from the same parent thread can be joined in arbitrary order
+     - join all before being joined -- a thread can be joined only when all its forks joined

 1. `java.util.concurrent.ForkJoinTask` — tasks that run within a `ForkJoinPool`, a thread-like entity but much lighter, lightweight form of `Future`
    ```java